Gabbar-v7/Ascent/README.md

 # Ascent

-A blazing-fast Flutter mobile app for managing tasks, notes, and focus sessions with intuitive gestures and smooth performance.
+A blazing-fast Flutter mobile app for managing tasks, routines, and focus sessions with intuitive gestures and smooth performance.

 Built for **speed** and **efficiency**.
 Perfect for productivity on the go!